lubgade/Multi-User-Blog/README.md

 ## Overview

 This is a multi user blog made using Google App Engine.
 Users can sign in and post blog posts as well as 'Like' and 'Comment' on posts made on the blog.
-There is also an authentication system for users to register and sign in and then create log posts.
+There is also an authentication system for users to register and sign in and then create blog posts.

 ## Setup